-She is also a single mum of two young children with a strong interest in preserving the natural environment for generation to come.
+She is also a single mum to two young children with a strong interest in preserving the natural environment for generation to come.

 Jay used to make leather jewellery as a hobby but after experimenting with vegan and zero-waste lifestyle, she started to research new more eco-friendly materials.
 “I went for a run one day and saw a carrier bag flying in the air.
 I had a flashback from a YouTube video of someone ironing a carrier bag to create a multiple use one.
 I went home and started researching the idea”.
 It took six months of work from this first thought to a sellable product.
 “I came across a fantastic online community called “precious plastic” where I learned a lot about different plastic types, melting temperatures and homemade methods for recycling.
 It’s a great place to start if you are interested.”

 How does a plastic bag become a piece of jewellery?

 The carrier bags are collected from the local community.
 At the moment, Jay relies on family and friends, but she hopes that, once the production grows, she is able to organise an ongoing exchange program for everyone who would like to swap their unwanted plastic bags for a piece of jewellery.
 Once the bags get into Jay’s hand, she washes and cuts them into little pieces and mixes them to achieve the desired colour.
 They melt into plastic sheets and are cut and polished by hand.
 Once the process is completed, she adds locally sourced sterling silver.
 All the YagoEco packaging is also made from recycled materials.
 “It was very important to me to create the product using as many recycled materials as possible.I am currently looking into using recycled silver as well.”